deis/example-clojure-ring/README.md

     app/clojure/4node: Clojure Application (4-node with ELB)
     app/clojure/Nnode: Clojure Application (Auto Scaling)

-Use the `opdemand create` command to create a new platform based on one of the templates listed.
-To create an `app/clojure/1node` platform with `app` as its handle/nickname.
+Use the `opdemand create` command to create a new service based on one of the templates listed.
+To create an `app/clojure/1node` service with `app` as its handle/nickname.

 	$ opdemand create app --template=app/clojure/1node

-Configure the Platform
+Configure the Service
 ----------------------
-To quickly configure a platform from the command-line use `opdemand config [handle] --repository=detect`.
+To quickly configure a service from the command-line use `opdemand config [handle] --repository=detect`.
 This will attempt to detect and install repository configuration including:

 * Detecting your GitHub repository URL, project and username
 * Generating and installing a secure SSH Deploy Key